 about which settings are appropriate.

-- Analyze your images to create a batch file.
+- Run the pipeline to create a batch file.
 Click the Analyze images

 up by creating your list of images as a CSV and using the LoadData module to load it).

-module halts execution, creates the proper batch file (a file called
+the images, but instead will creates a batch file (a file called

-Batch_data.mat) and saves it in the Default Output Folder (Step 1).
-You
+Batch_data.h5) and save it in the Default Output Folder (Step 1).
+The advantage of

 are now ready to submit this batch file to the cluster to run each of the batches

 of images on different computers on the cluster.